 Katie Anderson is a 26-year-old first generation, female farmer who started out on a path towards a teaching career before finding her passion for farming.

 In 2017 she combined her enthusiasm for agriculture and being outdoors, with her qualifications in education, to open her own educational smallholding, Muddy Boots Farm, located in rural East Essex.
 Having recently relocated to Kent, she now works as an Assistant Farm Manager on a rare breed beef cattle farm in Dover and keeps pygmy goats and chickens in her (limited) spare time.

 Katie has also received some media attention following the opening of her business and continued sharing of her story of working in the industry.
-She has appeared in several publications including BBC News, the Guardian, the Farmer’s Guardian, Farmland Magazine, Student Farmer Magazine and the Maldon & Burnham Standard.
+She has appeared in several publications including BBC News, the Guardian, the Farmer’s Guardian, Farmland Magazine, Student Farmer Magazine, Countryman Magazine and the Maldon & Burnham Standard.
 For further details visit her ‘In The Press‘ page.